STAGE TWO TRAINING

 You might ask, "What do they mean by Techniques?"
 Simply put, techniques are the

-you use to execute your golf skills.
-This means you will have techniques used in putting,
+procedures you use to execute your golf skills.
+This means you will have techniques used

 Developing your skills will likely involves drills, and the drills that prove to be most effective

-the drills you use to develop your skills, or are simply procedures that prove to be effective,
+from the drills you use to develop your skills, or are simply procedures that prove to be

 Your techniques may involve the Fundamentals, Ball Striking skills, Putting procedures,

-or any other aspect used to play the game.
-The set of techniques you eventually settle on
+shots, or any other aspect used to play the game.
+The set of techniques you eventually

 The New Horizons Golf Pocket Coach series of books have been organized to help each